Yulab2019/ron-yu-lab.github.io/README.md

   + if it's going to be associated with any thing in the `_data` folder, just provide the filename e.g. `kohl_kinning.jpg`
   + if it's on a page in the _pages folder you have to place this Markdown/HTML blend where you want the image `![]({{ site.url }}{{ site.baseurl }}/images/foldername/filename.png){: style="width: 30%; float: center; border: 10px"}`
   + if it's abreast a news item, place this after the text (on the same line) `<img src='/images/newspic/sfn_2018.jpg' class='img-responsive' style='max-width: 192px' />"`

+ # Adding a News item to the homepage

+Navigate to `_data/new.yml` and follow the formatting of the other items.
+Add the newest item to the top of the list.
+YAML is very picky about syntax (whitespace, colons, etc) so be mindful of using the scaffolding of the other news entries.
+This section would ideally be be replaced by a Twitter widget.